1247350913/Atelier/README.md

 <div align="center">
   <h2>Developer Resources</h2>
 </div>

 ### This application can no longer be developed
-The database is in separate repositories currently, and the data files are no longer available.
-A new database would need to be created, and the API rebuilt, in order for this frontend to function.
+The database and client were developed separately and the changes need to be reconciled.
+The database needs to be rebuilt from the current files and the API needs to be rewritten and rewired.

 ### Requirements
 - JavaScript -- 3.10